-

 (D) solve mathematical and real-world problems involving similar shape

-• Expressions, equations, and relationships.
+and scale drawings.
+Readiness Standard - Expressions, equations, and relationships.
 The student applies

 mathematical process standards to solve geometric problems.
 The student